 Sony FE 70-200mm F2.8 GM OSS II

-This is a spectacular lens!
+This is a spectacular, workhorse of a lens!
 To say it is sharp is an understatement.
-If you have the budget, in lieu of purchasing the Sony FE 100-400mm lens listed above, I might consider pairing this Sony FE 70-200mm F2.8 GM OSS II lens with a Sony FE 1.4x teleconverter or a Sony FE 2.0x teleconverter.
+If you have the budget, in lieu of purchasing the Sony FE 100-400mm lens, I might consider pairing this Sony FE 70-200mm F2.8 GM OSS II lens with a Sony FE 1.4x teleconverter or a Sony FE 2.0x teleconverter instead.

-While adding teleconverters to the older Sony FE 70-200 lens, especially a 2.0x teleconverter, resulted in slightly degraded image quality, this updated Sony FE 70-200mm F2.8 GM OSS II lens is so sharp to begin with that in my opinion, you can get away with using teleconverters.
+While adding teleconverters to the older Sony FE 70-200mm lens, especially a 2.0x teleconverter, resulted in slightly degraded image quality, this updated Sony FE 70-200mm F2.8 GM OSS II lens is so sharp to begin with, that in my opinion, you can get away with using both teleconverters.
 That means you can cover the 70-400mm focal lengths with one lens.
-Just remember you lose one stop with the Sony FE 1.4x teleconverter (f/4 instead of f/2.8) and two stops with the Sony FE 2.0x teleconverter (f/5.6 instead of f/2.8).
+Just remember you lose one stop with the Sony FE 1.4x teleconverter (f/4 instead of f/2.8) and two stops with the Sony FE 2.0x teleconverter teleconverter (f/5.6 instead of f/2.8).
+Still impressive!

 Sony FE 400-800mm f/6.3-8 G OSS

-This Sony super-telephoto lens was just announced on 2/25/2025, and it is now available for pre-order!
-More to follow, but pairing this lens with the Sony FE 70-200mm F2.8 GM OSS II lens plus a Sony FE 2.0x teleconverter, or the Sony FE 100-400mm f/4.5-5.6 GM OSS lens, might be a winning combination for sports and wildlife photographers!
+This Sony super-telephoto lens was just announced on 2/25/2025.
+I don’t yet own a copy, but this lens paired with the Sony FE 70-200mm F2.8 GM OSS II lens plus a Sony FE 2.0x teleconverter, might be a winning combination!

 Loawa Lenses